Services

 -Maintenance and ongoing support for potential RPA reconfigurations

-Analyzing these aspects will help your organization accurately budget and avoid unforeseen expenses.
+Analyzing these aspects will help a company budget with fewer surprises.

 Attended automation involves RPA bots assisting human users by automating tasks directly on their desktop, ideal for tasks requiring human oversight.
 Unattended automation refers to RPA bots operating independently, typically through cloud flows, performing tasks such as data processing from CSV files, executing scheduled workflows, and integrating with enterprise software without human interaction.
-Choosing the right mix of these automations depends on your organization’s specific automation needs.
+Choosing the right mix of these automations depends on the mix of tasks a company automates.

 Before starting an RPA implementation, companies can effectively analyze processes using techniques like process mining and task mining.
-These methods help identify the most suitable and cost-effective processes to automate, ensuring maximum ROI on your RPA investment.
+These methods help identify the most suitable and cost-effective processes to automate, which points to the processes worth automating first, and lowers the risk of rework after launch.
 Proper analysis allows businesses to detect inefficiencies, make necessary adjustments, and smoothly transition tasks to their new digital workforce, minimizing the risk of significant changes post-deployment.

 Cem Dilmegani